Diagnostic Radiology

 At the SCC, what is done at the medical examination section in the department of radiology in most big hospitals is divided into three divisions; the Divisions of Diagnostic Radiology, IVR and Radiation Therapy.
 For cancer diagnoses, the Divisions of Diagnostic Radiology and IVR work tightly together, making collaborative efforts to contribute to the SCC Hospital providing precise and reliable diagnoses and effective treatments.

-Diagnostic imaging includes plain radiography, fluoroscopy, bone mineral quantum analysis, CT, MRI, angiography and nuclear medicine.
-Among all the modalities for imaging we have, it is noteworthy that we have 3 advanced multi-detector CT scanners.
-One of them is a high-definition CT which has twice as high spatial resolution capability for in-plane and body-axis directions each.
+Diagnostic imaging includes plain radiography, fluoroscopy, bone mineral quantum analysis, CT, MRI, angiography, and nuclear medicine.
+Among all the modalities for imaging we have, it is noteworthy that we have 4 advanced multi-detector CT scanners.
+Two of them are high-definition CT scanners having twice as high spatial resolution capability for in-plane and body-axis directions each.
 The other two are such cutting-edge models as having 320-row detectors so-called aero CT.
-With them, we handle 140 cases a day in average, which makes about 35,600 cases a year.
-CT examination is done with a diagnostic equipment consisting of X-ray tubes (devices to deliver X-ray) moving around the lying patient, detectors to receive data, and a computer to analyze them and create images from them.
+With them, we handle 150 cases a day in average, which makes about 35,600 cases a year.
+CT examination is done with a diagnostic equipment consisting of X-ray tubes (devices to deliver X-ray) spinning around a lying patient for scanning, detectors to receive scanned data, and a computer to analyze them and create images based on them.
 The latest CT makes it possible to scan at a high speed and to collect very fine image data at the same time.
-The images created from the obtained data can be three-dimensional, not limited to coronal-sectional but including sagittal-sectional ones.
-They play critical roles in cancer medicine these days, as they offer information essential for all the cancer diagnoses, staging, pre-operative vascular anatomy and decision-making for the extent of resection.
+The images created from the obtained data can be multiplanar including lengthwise-sectional or three-dimensional, not just limited to cross-sectional.
+They play critical roles in cancer medicine, as they offer information essential for all the cancer diagnoses, staging, pre-operative vascular anatomy and decision-making for the extent of resection.

 15_31_01_01

 For MRI (magnetic resonance imaging), we have 3 cutting-edge models including two 3T (tesla)-models and one 1.5T-model.
 With 3 of them, we handle 45 examinations a day in average, which makes about 11,100 cases a year.
-MRI machines use strong magnetic fields and radio waves to take cross-sectional images of a human body.
-Especially for brain, spine, four limbs and interior of the pelvis where movements are almost perfectly controlled, we can get very clear-cut images.
-MRI offers critical information for cancer diagnoses just like CT, with huge merits without radiation exposures.
+MRI machines use strong magnetic fields and radio waves to take cross-sectional images from various angles of a human body.
+Especially for the brain, the spine, four limbs and interior of the pelvis where the movements are very well-controlled during the examination, we can get very clear-cut images.
+MRI offers critical information for cancer diagnoses just like CT, with no radiation exposures which is a huge merit.
 However, there are some demerits as well, including longer examination time than CT, big noises, and making a patient stay in an enclosed space which makes it hard for those with claustrophobia.
 In addition, when a patient has a metallic object implanted, such as a heart pacer, there will be no way to take an examination with MRI.
 Yet, it is quite useful for diagnosing brain tumor and breast cancer especially, as the 3T-MRI offers images with higher resolutions than the 1.5T model due to the twice-as-high magnetic field intensity.
-Naturally, it is useful for diagnosing not only malignant tumors but acute-stage cerebral infarctions.
+Naturally, it is useful for diagnosing not only malignant tumors but acute-staged cerebral infarctions.

 15_31_01_02

 Furthermore, we handle nuclear medicine examination using radioactive tracer.
-Nuclear medicine examination is a diagnostic method with radioactive tracer administered, of which disposition is examined externally.
+Nuclear medicine examination is a diagnostic method with radioactive tracer administered, of which disposition is examined externally to assess the pathological condition.
 Imaging is usually done with gamma camera, SPECT (single photon emission computed tomography) and PET (positron emission tomography).
 At the SCC, PET is the main diagnostic examination for cancer.
-With a medical small cyclotron installed in the hospital, we create a radioactive agent called 18F-FDG (18F fluorodeoxyglucose), which resembles glucose, for PET examination.
-As cancerous cells consume more glucose than normal cells in order to propagate, 18F-FDG is absorbed and accumulated more in them than normal ones just like glucose.
-PET examination utilizes such abnormal accumulation for imaging, which can be quite helpful for cancer diagnoses at early stages, efficacy assessment of treatments and detecting recurrences or metastases.
+With a medical small cyclotron installed in the hospital, a radioactive glucose mimicker called 18F-FDG (18F fluorodeoxyglucose), which resembles glucose, is synthesized for PET examination.
+As cancerous cells consume more glucose than normal cells to gain energy for proliferation, 18F-FDG is absorbed and accumulated more in them just like glucose than normal cells.
+PET examination utilizes such abnormal accumulation of radioactive agent for imaging, which can be quite helpful for cancer diagnoses at early stages, efficacy assessment of treatments, and detecting recurrences or metastases.

-We have two PET/CT (equipment combining PET with CT) units, one of which is a quite-advanced, state-of-the-art model equipped with a speed-variable, continuously moving scanner.
+We have two units of PET/CT (equipment combining PET with CT), one of which is a quite-advanced, state-of-the-art model equipped with a variable-speed, continuously-moving scanner.
 It has shortened the examination time dramatically.
-Due to the speed, we handle 20 cases with PET/CT a day in average, which makes about 3,800 cases a year.
+Due to the speed, we handle 20 cases a day in average with PET/CT, which makes about 3,800 cases a year.

-PET/CT imaging test can be covered by the Japanese public health insurances for diagnosis for malignant tumor excluding early-staged gastric cancer, but there are some cases hard to decide on diagnoses.
+PET/CT imaging test can be covered by the Japanese public health insurances for diagnosis for malignant tumor excluding early-staged gastric cancer, but there are still some difficult cases of which diagnoses can’t be ensured even with this method.
 Please ask your primary doctor for clarification when you have an inquiry about the examination.

 We also handle bone scintigraphy tests for diagnosing bone metastases, and sentinel lymph node scintigraphy tests for diagnosing metastases in lymph nodes at this Division.